-Furthermore, the Board of Directors has judged that the compensation, etc. for each individual Director in the fiscal year ended March 2022 is in line with this policy regarding decisions of compensation, etc. as it has confirmed that the method for deciding the details of compensation, etc. and the details of the compensation, etc. that were determined are consistent with this policy regarding decisions of compensation, etc.
+Furthermore, the Board of Directors has judged that the compensation, etc. for each individual Director in fiscal 2022 is in line with this policy regarding decisions of compensation, etc. as it has confirmed that the method for deciding the details of compensation, etc. and the details of the compensation, etc. that were determined are consistent with this policy regarding decisions of compensation, etc. In addition, since 2019, the Company has incorporated initiatives for addressing environmental and social issues, including climate change, into the performance evaluation of officers.